 Have a look at this video below where Stuttgart goalkeeper Ron-Robert Zieler only very slightly touches the ball from a throw-in as the ball goes past him and then desperately tries to stop it as it rolls into the goal behind him.

 Although it’s hard to see the touch of the ball with his foot, he admitted to touching the ball in his post-game interview.
-And if you want to find out whether it would have been ok for him to pick the ball up, find out by clicking here to go to my article: “Can a goalie pick up the ball from a throw-in?“
+And if you want to find out whether it would have been ok for him to pick the ball up, find out by checking out my article: “Can a goalie pick up the ball from a throw-in?“

 In this example in the video, the goal is counted because the ball didn’t travel directly into the goal.
 It touched the goalie on the way past and because of this the referee correctly judged the ball to have traveled indirectly into the goal and therefore awarded a goal.